wwjasperww/recipe_rating_prediction/README.md

   frameborder="0"
 ></iframe>

-I would like to simplify this numerical column to a binary categorical column because this way, when people are making recipes, they can be more conscious about the ratings they might get when considering whether to exceed this n_steps limit.
+- I would like to simplify this numerical column to a binary categorical column because this way, when people are making recipes, they can be more conscious about the ratings they might get when considering whether to exceed this n_steps limit.
 Both of these 2 features are selected for use in the baseline model, which already produced a pretty good result, so I wanted to improve them further to see if there could be bigger enhancements.

 - The modeling algorithm I chose was a Random Forest Regressor, which divides my training data into different groups using layers of decision rules.
 A Random Forest involves many different decision trees and it makes a decision based on the votes of all of its decision trees, which helps reduce variance significantly.
 The hyperparameters I chose to tune include n_estimators, max_depth, and min_samples_split.
 These hyperparameters helped me find a balance between bias and variance.
 The final selected combination of these hyperparameters is: n_estimators=300, max_depth=15, and min_samples_split=1500.
 A GridSearchCV was used to find this best combination, while setting the parameter scoring='neg_root_mean_squared_error'.
 Thus, this combination of hyperparameters provided the best RMSE in my process.
 While the improvement in RMSE from the baseline model to the final model is minimal, 0.650 - 0.648, I believe tha final model is a better model because it's more sophisticated, using more features, and more robust towards unseen data, quality of ensemble models.
 If they were to be put in production for real-world situations, the final model should be able to handle better.

 ## Fairness Analysis

+- **Null Hypothesis**: The final model's prediction RMSE is the same for both recipes with lots of steps (n_steps > 7) and recipes with fewer steps (n_steps <= 7).
+- **Alternative Hypothesis**: The final model's prediction RMSE is higher for recipes with lots of steps (n_steps > 7) than for recipes with fewer steps (n_steps <= 7).

+<iframe
+  src="assets/8_1.html"
+  width="600"
+  height="300"
+  frameborder="0"
+></iframe>

+- Group 1 contains recipes that have n_steps larger than 7 and Group 2 has recipes that have n_steps less than or equal to 7.
+The evaluation metric we will be using here is the prediction RMSE.
+The test statistic used for the permutation test is the difference between the prediction RMSE's from both groups (Lots of Steps - Fewer Steps).
+The significance level used here is the typical value of 0.05.
+However, the resulting p-value (0.006) is much lower than that, indicating a strong evidence in favor of the Alternative Hypothesis.
+Thus, we reject the Null Hypothesis.
+We can conclude that the final model does not achieve RMSE fairness for group 1 and group 2.